 Watson (1913) saw psychology as stimulus-response study, but this proved limited.
 His ideas struggle to explain why learners understand.
 A learner knowing fractions uses this in new ways.
 Behaviourism fails to explain this transfer of knowledge.

-Current teaching uses behaviour ideas for classrooms (Skinner, 1974).
-We use routines and clear rules.
-Teachers also promote understanding (Bruner, 1966).
+Current teaching still uses behaviour ideas in classrooms (Skinner, 1974).
+We use routines and clear rules, but teachers also promote understanding (Bruner, 1966).
 Direct teaching, practise and active learning build knowledge.
-We see each learner as an active participant.
-Bruner's scaffolding combines help and meaning-making.
-This approach works better than just using behaviourism (Watson, 1913).

 Why Watson Still Matters

 John B. Watson died in 1958, long before the cognitive revolution in psychology.
-Yet his ideas remain embedded in educational practise.
-Every time you plan a lesson sequence with clear learning objectives and success criteria, you are respecting Watson's insight that learning is responsive to how situations are structured.
-Every time you provide consistent feedback, you are applying his principle that stimulus-response associations shape behaviour.
-Every time you design a calm, focussed learning environment, you acknowledge that the setting influences what people do.
+Yet his ideas remain part of educational practice.
+When you plan a lesson sequence with clear learning objectives and success criteria, you reflect Watson's insight.
+Learning responds to how situations are structured.

 Watson got some things wrong.
 He should not have ignored thinking (cognition).
 His claims about personality and parenting were wrong too.
-But he was right about environmental influence (Watson, n.d.).
-Consistency helps, and we can design learning systems (Watson, n.d.).

 Understanding Watson's contribution helps you see your classroom design and behaviour management not as disconnected activities but as integrated applications of learning science.
-Your reward charts, your class routines, your seating arrangements, your response to behaviour, your lesson sequencing, all of these shape what students do and learn.
+Your reward charts, your class routines, your seating arrangements, your response to behaviour, your lesson sequencing, all of these shape what learners do and learn.
 Watson showed that these details matter enormously.
 This insight remains as relevant in 2024 as it was in 1913.

 Further Reading: Key Research Papers